 It is possible to do pyrography using a soldering iron.
 However, it is not as straightforward as using pyrography ink.
 The wood-burning relatives of the soldering iron are solid-point burners and craft-style pens.

 These have brass tips as well as, like the soldering iron, a fixed temperature.
 They will require a while to heat up and much longer to cool off.
 They are not suitable for performing extensive and complex jobs.
-Because of fixed temperature and nibs, it’s impossible to get a variety of results from irons.
+Because of fixed temperatures and nibs, it’s impossible to get a variety of results from irons.
 But craft-style pens are only restricted to outlines and writing phrases.

 - High Temperature